hardyoyo/RodmanPottingerCookbook/recipes/PickledJalepenos.md

 Gather all ingredients.
 Slice the peppers, mix with chopped carrot, and pack them into a clean 1 pint mason jar.
 Combine liquids, salt, agave syrup and peppercorns in a small pan, bring to boil over medium heat.
-Carefully pour brine solution over peppers (probably do this in the sink, so splashes aren't a big deal).
+Carefully pour brine solution over peppers (probably do this in the sink, so splashes aren’t a big deal).
 Let stand, uncovered, for 30 minutes.
 Seal the jar with a tight-fitting lid and shake well.
 Refrigerate until flavor develops, at least one hour or up to two weeks, before serving.
 Keep refrigerated.
 Will keep as